 - Platform: Windows, macOS, Android, iOS

 MTG Arena is a free-to-play digital version of the classical card game.
 So, it’s a collectible card game with complex turn-based combat.
-If you have played the physical game, you should know it uses the same rules and cards.
+Here, though, you can play against other players or the PC.

 The action is very akin to Wizard101.
 Imagine you’re a “summoner” of creatures, spells, buffs, debuffs, and similar.
 You win by depleting the enemy’s HP, but you can only hurt the enemy if he has no creatures on the grid.

 The unique mechanic is how land cards generate different types of mana.
-Then, your play cards consume the mana to summon creatures, cast spells, or activate effects and abilñities.
+Then, you summon creatures, cast spells, or activate effects and abilities with that mana.

 - Developer: Blizzard Entertainment

 - Release Date: March 2014